-The last regulatory requirement is a penalty on fast growing banks in form of the Obligatory CNB Bills.
-Commercial banks whose credit to private sector grow above the certain limit are required to purchase low yielding Obligatory CNB Bills in amount of 75% of the "prohibited" excess credit growth.
-This measure was in place in 2003 and again since 2006.
-In both episodes, it effectively managed to decrease the growth of domestic credits in Croatia, while other countries in the region experienced much faster credit growth.
+of the Obligatory CNB Bills.
+Commercial banks whose credit to the private sector grows above a certain limit are required to purchase low yielding Obligatory CNB Bills in the amount of 75% of the "prohibited" excess credit growth.
+This measure was put in place in 2003, removed in 2004 and enacted again in 2006.
+In both episodes, it effectively managed to decrease the growth of domestic credits in Croatia, while other countries in the region have experienced much faster credit growth.

-In addition to those regulatory reserve requirements, the CNB requires the commercial banks to meet high capital adequacy requirement.
-In addition, loans granted in foreign currency (or indexed to fx) to clients who do not have appropriate income or assets in foreign currency are marked as especially risky.
-As a result, the Croatian banks have entered the financial crisis with higher capital cushion and sounder credit portfolio than banks in the region, which proves to be very helpful in present circumstances.
+In addition to those regulatory reserve requirements, the CNB requires commercial banks to meet high capital adequacy requirements.
+In addition, loans granted in foreign currency (or indexed to exchange rate) to clients who do not have appropriate income or assets in foreign currency are marked as especially risky.
+As a result, the Croatian banks have entered the financial crisis with higher capital cushion and a sounder credit portfolio than banks in the region, which has proven to be very helpful in the present circumstances.

-Such complexity of the described regulatory requirements is quite difficult to model, as each particular requirement can influence the behavior of commercial banks and other economic agents in a slightly different way.
+Such complexity of the regulatory requirements is quite difficult to model, as each particular requirement can influence the behavior of commercial banks and other economic agents in a slightly different way.
 In order to simplify our analysis without a loss of generality, we define the "total regulatory cost" as a percentage of liquid assets (defined as banks' assets held at the CNB and foreign assets) to total liabilities (excluding capital accounts and credits received from the government and central bank).
 The regulatory cost is very high and amounts to approximately a third of total bank liabilities (Figure 2).